 Our outgassing (ECSS-Q-ST-70-02) test facility has seen increasing demand over the past few years and 2020 it seems is no different.
 The facility is currently booked until the second half of January 2021.
 If you are looking to book an outgassing test please contact us sooner rather than later to avoid disappointment.

-Similarly our vacuum test chambers are currently booked until early January 2021 so if you are looking to make an enquiry or book a test for next year this is worth keeping in mind.
+Similarly our vacuum test chambers seeing an increase in demand towards the end of the year, so if you are looking to make an enquiry for an urgent test or looking to book a test for next year this is worth keeping in mind.

 At the start of 2020 we took delivery of a new TVAC chamber which we had scheduled to come online mid 2020.
 However during the UK covid-19 response in March we undertook large scale improvements to our test house involving a new floor being poured and laid along with a complete re-wiring of the laboratory to support the additional equipment we have installed.
 This required a complete dismantling of all of our test chambers and equipment in order to clear the lab.

 Due to this disruption, along with the increased test and manufacturing demand in the second half of the year, we have had to delay the commissioning of TVAC#3 into 2021.
 Work has continued on the machining of the thermal exchange plate and installation of the pumps on the chamber system.
 However final run-up and testing is not scheduled until the start of 2021.
 Once ready the additional chamber in our facility will increase throughput and reduce wait times for TVAC tests.

 We would like to take this opportunity to thank all of our customers who have either been using us for years or have just found is this year.
 We realise being busy is a very nice problem to have right now and so we thank you for choosing us for your test work.